 Toddler Sleep Regressions: What Are They and When Do They Happen?

 Most people use the term “sleep regression” to mean that a baby or toddler, who’s been sleeping well, suddenly (often without any warning) begins waking frequently at night and/or refusing to nap during the day.
-These regressions usually last for a period of time (anywhere from 2 – 6 weeks); then, your baby or toddler’s sleep should return to its normal patterns.
+These regressions usually last for some time (anywhere from 2 – 6 weeks); then, your baby or toddler’s sleep should return to its normal patterns.
 (The exception to that rule is the 3/4 month regression; those changes to your baby’s sleep patterns are permanent.)

 There are two regressions that happen during toddlerhood: one happens around 18 months, and the other happens right around the 2-year mark.